 From 2010 onwards he took this mission to Westminster and helped to steer a major energy bill through the House of Commons in 2013 which introduced strict carbon emissions targets.
-He supported the UK becoming the first major economy to legislate for net zero emissions by 2050 and, as Chair of the House of Commons Treasury Select Committee, he recently addressed Climate Assembly UK, co-signing the foreword to its report.
+He supported the UK becoming the first major economy to legislate for net zero emissions by 2050.

-Mel is proud to represent much of Dartmoor, including its largest towns, and has worked with local communities and DNPA on the need to improve Dartmoor's infrastructure (e.g. broadband speeds and mobile phone coverage) while also preserving its unique heritage.
+Mel is proud to represent much of Dartmoor, including its largest towns, and has worked with local communities and DNPA on the need to improve Dartmoor's infrastructure (e.g. broadband speeds and mobile phone coverage) while also preserving its environment.

 For more than a decade Mel has campaigned for a regular rail service between Okehampton and Exeter via Crediton which will take cars off the road and reduce air pollution along the A30.